linker3000/ZX-Spectrum-ROM-and-Joystick-Board/README.md

   * 7 = 8K in 2nd quarter of 27256
   * 8 = 8K in 3rd quarter of 27256
   * 9 = 8K in 4th quarter of 27256

+  NB: Power down the Spectrum and board before inserting or changing chips, and weird things will happen if the switch is changed when everything is powered up!
+If you do need to change the switch 'mid flow', hit the reset button (if fitted!) to continue.

 * There's a ROM enable/disable jumper

 The main control logic is based on a 22V10 GAL.
 This is a device that needs programming.
 I used the low-cost TL866II 'universal programmer' (IMPORTANT: Untick 'Encrypt Ch' otherwise the GAL may not program correctly).
 The .jed file is ready to upload to the programmer.
 If you want to edit/change the source .pld file, you will need a copy of WinCUPL (free from https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) or another CUPL editor.